telefonicaid/fiware-orion/doc/manuals/orion-api.md

   * If attribute `type` is not specified, the defaults described in [Partial Representations](#partial-representations) are used.
   * Attribute `metadata` is not allowed
-  * `{}` is a valid value for `ngsi` in which case no patching is done and the origina NGSIv2 notification is sent as is
+  * `{}` is a valid value for the `ngsi` field, in which case no patching is done and the original notification is sent
 * If `notification.attrs` is used, the attribute filtering is done *after* applyig the NGSI patching
-* The patching semantics applied is the same than used in append (i.e. add what doesn't exists change what exists) but other semantics could be added in the future.
+* The patching semantic applied is *update or append* (similar to `append` `actionType` in updates) but other semantics could be added in the future.
 * The [macro replacement logic](#macro-substitution) works as expected, with the following
   considerations:
   * It cannot be used in the key part of JSON objects, i.e. `"${key}": 10` will not work